-- Apple Health Managed Care; or - Apple Health coverage without a managed care plan (also referred to as fee-for-service [FFS]).
+- Apple Health Managed Care; or - Apple Health coverage without a managed care plan (also referred to as fee-for-service [FFS])

 If a client does not choose an MCO, they will be automatically enrolled into Apple Health FFS for all their health care services, including comprehensive behavioral health services.
-See the agency's American Indian/Alaska Native webpage.
+See the Health Care Authority's (HCA) American Indian/Alaska Native webpage.

-For more information about the services available under the FFS program, see the agency's Mental Health Services Billing Guide and the Substance Use Disorder Billing Guide.
+For more information about the services available under the FFS program, see HCA's Mental Health Services Billing Guide and the Substance Use Disorder Billing Guide.

-For full details on integrated managed care, see the agency's Apple Health managed care webpage and scroll down to "Changes to Apple Health managed care."
+For full details on integrated managed care, see HCA's Apple Health managed care webpage and scroll down to "Changes to Apple Health managed care."